 we can give an itemised breakdown of the difference between the initial balance and the final balance.
 It is composed of 2 sections:

-entries for month 2.
+new entries (which will be for month 2).

 any amendments for previous months, for which we can give complete details of the changes (one charge completely refunded, one charge partly refunded in this case).